 "Enterprises need to change their way from fixing their being to intentionally designing their becoming"

-"Broken customer relationships, silos and misalignment, disengaged employees, lack of purpose, operations failures, overpromising and underdelivering brands, lack of trust, power play and politics, complicated systems... are symptoms of bad Enterprise Design.
+"Broken customer trust, silos, disengaged employees, lack of purpose, operations failures, underwhelming brands... these are symptoms of bad Enterprise Design.
 In turn, any great product, service or experience relies on an enterprise designed to deliver."

 Meet your instructors, your fellow students and discover the course materials.

 What is Enterprise Design?
 How to recognise a well-designed enterprise?
 Learn how to use EDGY, the Enterprise Design Facets and Enterprise Elements to co-create better futures, frame challenges and scope initiatives.